pkivolowitz/asm_book/README.md

 ### Gratuitous Plugs

 Perry has created a library of about 200 programming projects suitable for CS 1, CS 2, Data Structures, Networking, Operating Systems and Computer Organization classes.
-If a publisher of CS text books be interested in purchasing the library, please reach out.
+If a publisher of CS text books would be interested in purchasing the library, please reach out.

 Also, check out [Get Off My L@wn](https://www.amazon.com/Get-Off-My-Zombie-Novel-ebook/dp/B00DQ26J8G),